Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems

 This work proposes a diagnostic tool based on the Poincar{\'e} integral invariant which directly measures the conservation of the symplectic form.
 This integral invariant was previously used to monitor symplecticity conservation in variational integrators and related schemes for low-dimensional degenerate Lagrangian systems \cite{kraus2017projectedvariationalintegratorsdegenerate}.
+A Julia implementation of this diagnostic can be found in \cite{kraus_poincareinvariants_2024}.
+This loop-integral diagnostic is complementary to Jacobian-based tests of symplecticity, such as the diagnostic used in \cite{sachan2024conformal}: rather than verifying the symplectic condition on the derivative of the flow map, we test preservation of the Poincar{\'e} integral invariant along advected loops.
 In this work, the suitability of such a diagnostic for monitoring the symplecticity of PIC methods is a central concern, with challenges such as high-dimensionality and low-regularity being addressed in detail.
 Notably, we are forced to address two issues associated with integral invariants absent from previous work \cite{kraus2017projectedvariationalintegratorsdegenerate} in low dimensions.
 (1) Chaos reigns in high dimensions, leading to generic and rapid shearing of the phase space loops around which the Liouville 1-form is integrated.
 (2) The time advance map for a discretized PDE system generally only enjoys limited regularity, and therefore does not fall under the purview of the most elementary results establishing integral invariance.
 Our work provides a general purpose tool to aid in software-development and in analyzing the relative performance of symplectic and non-symplectic time-stepping methods.